 Employment Support Services (previously Larrabee Vocational Center) – 1992 to Present

 The Vocational Program began at the Residential Care Facility in 1992 serving 6 individuals, and expanded to the basement of St. John’s Lutheran Church in Waverly.
 In 1994, it relocated to Willow Lawn Mall, and began processing goods for sale in a thrift store which would open in June, 1995.
-Larrabee Vocational Center, moved to Collegetowne Plaza in 1996 in order to merge processing operations and the Thrift Store to one location.
-Services expanded to include Facility Work Site Assessments in 2003, ID Waiver-Pre Vocational services in 2005, Pre Vocational Habilitation services in 2010.
-LVC implemented job readiness classes in 2009, and in 2010 LVC added a second shift for clients at Trinkets & Togs with less staff supervision as a way of transitioning clients into community employment.
-LVC has maintained CARF accreditation since 1999 and serves over 50 clients per year.
-In 2014, Enclaves and Integrated Employment Internships were introduced as an opportunity for clients to gain experience working in the community while maintaining vocational supports.
-In 2015, Supported Employment services including Job Development and Job Coaching were added to the menu of services offered.
-In 2016, the program name was changed to Employment Support Services (ESS) as part of the agency’s response to the state’s employment redesign.
+The program initially was called Larrabee Vocational Center.
+The program moved to Collegetowne Plaza in 1996 in order to merge processing operations and the Thrift Store to one location.
+In 2003, TLC became a provider under Iowa Vocational Rehabilitation Services.
+Additional services were added as time went on such as ID Waiver-Pre Vocational in 2005, and Pre Vocational Habilitation in 2010.
+The program expanded to include educational classes for clients from 2009 until 2016 which were an important part of the transition to the community employment and Employment First Philosophy.
+In 2014, Small Group Work Crews contracted with community businesses and Integrated Employment Internships were introduced as an opportunity for clients to gain experience working in the community while maintaining vocational supports.
+In 2015, Individual Supported Employment services including Job Development and Job Coaching were added to the menu of services offered.
+In 2016, the agency changed the name of the program to Employment Support Services (ESS).
+ESS has maintained CARF accreditation since 1999.

 Trinkets & Togs Thrift Store – 1995 to Present

-Trinkets & Togs Thrift Store opened in June of 1995 in order to provide work to clients receiving services with LVC.
+Trinkets & Togs Thrift Store opened in June of 1995 in order to provide work to clients receiving services with Employment Support Services.
 The store was located in a small building on East Bremer Avenue.
 Goods were transported daily from LVC which was located at Willow Lawn Mall.
 Trinkets & Togs moved to a larger building located in Collegetowne Plaza in 1996 where clients could process goods in the adjacent space and become more active performing store functions like clerking, stocking, and janitorial functions.
 In 1997, Trinkets & Togs expanded to an additional 3,000 sq. ft. and held the first annual fashion show in 2003.
 In 2007, Trinkets & Togs opened a second store in Parkersburg but unfortunately it was destroyed in a tornado in May 2008.
 Meanwhile, during the summer of 2008 the Waverly store provided crisis assistance to 167 flood and tornado victims.
 In 2012, another Trinkets & Togs was opened in Grundy Center, and TLC continues to explore new markets and opportunities for clients.
 In March of 2015 a new iPad based cash register system was introduced at the store in order to train clients on current technology.
+In November 2018, the new Cedar Falls Trinkets location was opened.
 It is noteworthy to mention in 1995 we held an internal contest to name the store and a client came up with the name Trinkets and Togs.
 The name represents items sold at the store.

 Supported Community Living Services (SCL, Habilitation, CDAC, BI & ID Waivers) – 1998 to Present